 A British Academy Fellow has won a prestigious £25,000 award for popular science writing.

-At a ceremony on Monday night, Sarah-Jayne Blakemore, Professor of Cognitive Neuroscience at University College London, scooped the Royal Society's Insight Investment Science Book Prize for her book, Inventing Ourselves: The Secret Life of the Teenage Brain, in which she seeks to demonstrate how the human brain develops during adolescence and how previously unknown details of this process mean society’s treatment of the often-maligned group should change.
+At a ceremony on Monday 1 October 2018, Sarah-Jayne Blakemore, Professor of Cognitive Neuroscience at University College London, scooped the Royal Society's Insight Investment Science Book Prize for her book, Inventing Ourselves: The Secret Life of the Teenage Brain, in which she seeks to demonstrate how the human brain develops during adolescence and how previously unknown details of this process mean society’s treatment of the often-maligned group should change.

 The prize, which has existed since 1988, celebrates outstanding popular science writing and authors.
 Each year a panel of judges comprising eminent scientists, authors, journalists and broadcasters choose the book that they believe makes popular science writing compelling and accessible to the public.
 Previous notable winners include Cordelia Fine, Bill Bryson and Stephen Hawking.